 What Can We See?

 As we previously mentioned, the Monarch 7 is probably the best birding binocular you can use on a bird watching trip.
-Before, we only talked about a few features that it provides; however, in the following sections, we will break down the analysis into the most important factors.
+Before we only talked about a few features that it provides; however, in the following sections, we will break down the analysis into the most important factors.

-Let’s start with their viewing capabilities.
+Let’s start with its viewing capabilities.
 The Nikon Monarch 7 will allow you to see everything in very close detail.
 For example, you will have no problems reading a power converter even if you are a few blocks away.
 Even the fine print of a power bill could be easily read from across the room.

 For this reason, the Monarch 7 is perfect for bird watching, as it can see everything in fine detail.
 You will be able to see the details of the feathers, without getting too close to the bird and scaring it off.
 Plus, everything is literally in High Definition, and the colors seem to catch life.